HakamAtassi/ChaosCore/README.md

 ### Docker

 You may have noticed the existance of a Dockerfile.
 This is because this entire reposity is designed to be packaged into a system that can be run in a containerized enviroment deployable on any system.
-See [Go to Section](Running-ChaosCore) for detailed information on running ChaosCore.
+See [Running ChaosCore](Running-ChaosCore) for detailed information on running ChaosCore.

 ### Directories